+Rhodiola Rosea is a perennial flowering plant in the family Crassulaceae.
+It grows naturally in wild Arctic regions of Europe, Asia, and North America.
 Rhodiola has long been known as an adaptogen, a natural substance that increases your body’s resistance to stress in non-specific ways.
 Consuming adaptogens during stressful times is thought to help you handle stressful situations better.
-It can help improvements in symptoms of stress, such as fatigue, exhaustion and anxiety.
+It can help with symptoms of stress, such as fatigue, exhaustion and anxiety.
 Rhodiola has also been shown to improve symptoms of burnout, which can occur with chronic stress.

-It can promote significant improvements in stress symptoms, fatigue, mood and concentration
+- Promotes significant improvements in stress symptoms, fatigue, mood and concentration.

 Diabetes is a disease that occurs when your body develops a reduced ability to produce or respond to the hormone insulin, resulting in high blood sugar levels.

 Interestingly, animal research suggests rhodiola may help improve diabetes control.
 In fact, it has been shown to lower blood sugar in diabetic rats by increasing the number of glucose transporters in the blood.
 These transporters lower blood sugar by transporting glucose into the cells.